Character Classes

 Quarry

 A scout that has an opportunity to observe the movements of a specific person or creature for at least a minute can make a DL10 Perception check to mentally “mark” the creature.
 A scout can mark a number of creatures equal to their Finding score at any one time.
-The scout carefully observers the creatures’ movements and gait, and in the future can track their quarry with bonus Edge equal to their Finding score.
+The scout carefully observers the creatures’ movements and gait, and in the future can track their quarry with bonus equal to their Finding score.
 A scout can “forget” a quarry at the time of memorizing a new one.

 Sneak